Department of Marketing

 SET 4943.
 Internship in Sport, Event and Tourism Management.
 (0-0) 3 Credit Hours.

 Prerequisites: MGT 3003 and MKT 3013 with a grade of "C-" or better, and approval in writing from the sponsoring Tourism instructor, the Department Chair, and the Dean of the Carlos Alvarez College of Business.
 The course is designed for students seeking supervised full or part-time work experience in the sport, event or tourism industries.
 A written report is required.
 Opportunities and output requirements are developed in consultation with a faculty advisor and the Department Chair and require approval of both.
 Internship may be repeated for credit, but not more than 6 semester credit hours of Internship in Tourism will apply to a Bachelor in Business Administration degree.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.